cameronapak/open-chat/README.md

 ### Installation (coming soon)

 The npm package is coming soon.
+I'm thinking of it being `@faith-tools/open-chat`

 ### Basic Usage